Mark Twain once said that,

 What does, “yes” mean to you?

 To me, it creates a positive atmosphere.
 It signifies an affirmation.
 It’s particularly useful when you’re a teacher or instructor.
-It’s used to answer a question that you’re sure about.
+It’s used to answer the question that you’re sure about.

 In The Power of Yes!, author Tony G. Boehm said that,